 Cases of hepatitis have been reported with the use of certain cephalosporins.
 Transient rise in SGOT, SGPT, and alkaline phosphatase levels have also been observed.
 Caution and monitoring is recommended when these agents are prescribed to patients with hepatic disorders.

 Moderate Potential Hazard, Moderate plausibility.
-Applies to: Seizures
+Applicable conditions: Seizures